Devin-Peng/Retail-Company-E-Store-Project-public-/README.md

 No install needed: We included a Maven Wrapper (mvnw) in the folder.

-Permission Fix (Mac Only): If the terminal says "permission denied" for ./mvnw, run chmod +x mvnw in the backend folder to allow it to run.

 3. Install Node.js & npm
 The frontend uses React/Vite, which requires Node.js.